Kenyan documentary spotlights activist torn between family and the struggle | Law-Order

 Moments like that forced a reckoning, said Boniface, who appeared with his family at the premiere, all in matching purple outfits.
 Now he's building his party, taking a rest from protests and spending time making meals for his family.
 He's finally realised he can't - and shouldn't - try to change everything himself.
 "Change is not an event... it's not a popcorn that pops in a microwave," he told Reuters.
 "It's a very slow painful marathon - and then the marathon doesn't end."

 The film started out as a five-minute Youtube clip about organising a protest, said Soko, who is an activist himself.
-It sprawled into a seven year project.
+It sprawled into a seven year project, now streaming on PBS in the United States and Britain's BBC.
 "It's essentially still an activist manual," he said.
 "But a different kind of manual ... (about) what it means to love."
-(Editing by Alexandra Hudson)